mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/how-to-start-writing-a-post.md

 - Add your website's URL at the bottom of every image you've created.
 Helps your branding and gets you more clicks when the image is shared outside your post
 - Do I need to make a Pull Request for every new post?
   - If it's just a new post or some edit then just add a good commit message and push.
   - Is it a blog structural change?
 A Theme change?
 A CSS change?
 Something that took a while for you to figure out?
 Something totally different?
 Then yes.
 Add a pull request with a decent PR description and then review it.
-For anything you're not sure, then try to use the Neflify Previews.

 ## Acknowledgements
 Special thanks to [Antoine Van Der Lee](https://twitter.com/twannl) for sharing this post in his amazing [newletter](https://www.avanderlee.com/swiftlee-weekly/).